shloon/Event-Horizon/README.md

-# EventHorizon Core
+# Event Horizon Core

 The very core of Event Horizon.

-For more information, please refer to [the official github repository for EventHorizon](https://github.com/Shloon/Event-Horizon).
+For more information, please refer to [the official github repository for Event Horizon](https://github.com/Shloon/Event-Horizon).